jelpern/fredas-to-do/README.md

 # fredas-to-do
 A very simple to-do list web "app", created to demonstrate basic programming ability.
 A running version is online at http://fredas-to-do.appspot.com/.
 Also: my first repository on GitHub.

-KNOWN ISSUES: After you add a task, you won't see it,  have to hit 'Update' for it to appear on the list.
+KNOWN ISSUES: After you add a task, it will look like nothing has been added to the list.
+You have to hit 'Update' for it to appear.

 BACKSTORY